jianzhichun/vscode-translate/README.md

 ![](https://raw.githubusercontent.com/jianzhichun/vscode-translate/master/img/translate_show.gif)

-it will read http.proxy at user-settings to get data by proxy.
+### it will read http.proxy at user-settings to get data by proxy.

 <br />
 and you can set the user-settings to change from language and target language.
 ![](https://raw.githubusercontent.com/jianzhichun/vscode-translate/master/img/config.png)
 <br />

-and you can press CTRL+SHIFT+R to replace selected-text to result after translation.
+### And you can press CTRL+SHIFT+R to replace selected-text to result after translation.

 ![](https://raw.githubusercontent.com/jianzhichun/vscode-translate/master/img/replace_show.gif)

 ## Language List